-Rear Adm.
-Leavitt is a New England native and son of a United States Marine Corps Sergeant Major.
-He is a graduate of Florida State University (FSU) in Tallahassee, Fla., and enlisted as an Aviation Reserve Officer Candidate in April 1982.
-Upon graduation from FSU, he entered Aviation Officer Candidate School in Pensacola, Fla.
-He was designated a naval aviator in June 1986 at Naval Air Station (NAS) Meridian, Miss.
-His current assignment is Commander Naval Air Force Reserve which oversees all Navy Reserve aviation assets.
+Rear Admiral Mark Leavitt is a New England native and son of a United States Marine Corps Sergeant Major.
+He is a graduate of Florida State University (FSU) in Tallahassee, Florida, and enlisted as an aviation reserve officer candidate in April 1982.
+Upon graduation from FSU, he entered Aviation Officer Candidate School in Pensacola, Florida.
+He was designated a naval aviator in June 1986 at Naval Air Station (NAS) Meridian, Mississippi.
+His current assignment is commander Naval Air Force Reserve which oversees all Navy Reserve aviation assets.

-Leavitt completed operational assignments with the "Blue Blasters" of Attack Squadron (VA) 34 and Commander, Carrier Air Wing Seven (CVW 7) assigned as the senior staff landing signals officer, both based in Virginia Beach, Va.
+Leavitt completed operational assignments with the "Blue Blasters" of Attack Squadron (VA) 34 and commander, Carrier Air Wing 7 (CVW 7) assigned as the senior staff landing signals officer, both based in Virginia Beach, Virginia.